-According to Ref.~\onlinecite{Low19}, the query complexity (number of copies of the oracle $U_H$) of the QSP circuit is $\oO(t_\yqsp + \log_2(1/\epsilon_\yqsp))$.
-The asymptotic dependence is confirmed by our direct computation (Figs.~\ref{fig:scan-na-eps},~\ref{fig:scan-na-t}).
+According to Ref.~\onlinecite{Low19}, the query complexity (the number of copies of the oracle $U_H$) of the QSP circuit is $\oO(t_\yqsp + \log_2(1/\epsilon_\yqsp))$.
+The asymptotic dependence is confirmed by our direct computation (Figs.~\ref{fig:scan-na-eps} and \ref{fig:scan-na-t}).
 There, the total number of queries is calculated as twice the number of the QSP phases, because each phase corresponds to two calls to the block-encoding oracle $U_H$ (Figs.~\ref{fig:qsp-element} and~\ref{fig:w}).
 The number of the phases is found using the code from Ref.~\onlinecite{Haah20code}.
-We should remark here that in our particular case, where the whole QSP circuit is split into $n_t$ subcircuits, the scaling is $\oO(n_t \tau_\yqsp + n_t\log_2(1/\epsilon_\yqsp))$.
+In our particular case, where the whole QSP circuit is split into $n_t$ subcircuits, the query complexity scales as $\oO(n_t \tau_\yqsp + n_t\log_2(1/\epsilon_\yqsp))$.

 We compare the time evolution of the energy components (Eqs.~\ref{eq:wv}-\ref{eq:wq}) integrated in space.
 Figure~\ref{fig:Wcomp-comp} shows that both the classical and quantum simulations produce the same time histories of various energy components (Eqs.~\ref{eq:wv}-\ref{eq:wq}).
-When the wave reaches the HCR pair (at $t\approx 100$, according to Fig.~\ref{fig:W-magn-xt}), the field energy converts partly into the kinetic plasma energy.
-Figures~\ref{fig:Wkin-comp-x}-\ref{fig:Wfield-comp-x} show that the kinetic (field) energy has a similar spatial distribution in both the simulations, and the X wave accumulates in the UH resonance of the HCR pair.
-The wave also passes the LCR pair practically without interaction and deposits its energy at the UHR, as anticipated.
+When the wave reaches the HCR (at $t\approx 100$, according to Fig.~\ref{fig:W-magn-xt}), the field energy converts partly into the kinetic plasma energy.
+Figures~\ref{fig:Wkin-comp-x}-\ref{fig:Wfield-comp-x} show that the kinetic (field) energy has a similar spatial distribution in both the simulations, and the X wave accumulates in the UH resonance of the HCR.
+The wave also passes the LCR practically without interaction and deposits its energy at the IUHR, as anticipated.